Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

+where $N_{\text{avg},0}=1$.
+Similar recursive formulas have been derived in previous work to estimate resource overhead for photonic state construction \cite{lee2023graph}.

 The values of $p_i$, $c_i$ and $a_i$ for the six-stage all-photonic scheme are summarized in Table \ref{tab:allphotonicsummary}.
+Note that standard fusion gates succeed with a probability of $50\%$.
+Here, to improve the probability of successfully generating the state, we assume that each gate is boosted to reach a success probability of $75\%$ using four additional single photons (not shown in Fig.~\ref{fig:architectures}a) \cite{bartolucci2021creation}.
+Indeed, in the low-loss regime considered in our study, the cost of producing additional photons is lower than the cost of multiplexing more fusion gates.
+However, boosting beyond $75\%$ requires additional GHZ states, which are themselves costly to produce from single photons and do not justify the mild increase to success probability compared to increasing the amount of multiplexing.

 Following Eq. (\ref{eq:avg}) using the values in the table, we arrive at the total of $N_\text{avg}=21170$ single photons for one resource state.
 Finally, from Eq. (\ref{eq:eta_r_2}), we have the upper bound

 For a heralded SPS with $p_s=0.5\%$ success probability, the resource efficiency is then bounded by $\eta_R\leq 0.00057\%$, while for a deterministic source it is $\eta_R\leq 0.11\%$.
-Assuming that the internal clock cycle (the pump repetition rate) is $r_0=1$ GHz and we wish to produce resource states at the rate $r=100$ MHz, these resource efficiencies correspond to a minimum number of sources of $423400$ and $2117$, respectively.
+Assuming that the internal clock cycle (the pump repetition rate) is $r_0=1$ GHz and we wish to produce resource states at the rate $r=100$ MHz, these resource efficiencies correspond to a minimum number of sources of $N_0 = 423400$ and $N_0 = 2117$, for the heralded and deterministic SPSs respectively.

 \begingroup \endgroup

 To estimate the maximal loss per component $x$ required to remain in the fault-tolerant regime, we first make an optimistic approximation that the optical depth of a photonic MUX does not depend on the number of photonic states being routed between each stage.
 That is, we assume that the optical depth of the RSG depends only on the type of MUX networks used and the number of MUX stages.
 For the type of spatial MUX network, we consider a Spanke network that uses two layers of generalized Mach-Zehnder interferometers (GMZIs) with a mode routing network in between \cite{bartolucci2021switch}.
 Each GMZI is composed of many beam splitters, but each photon only sees one phase shifter using the most optimistic design \cite{bartolucci2021switch}.
 Since a phase shifter is expected to be the most lossy component for a GMZI, we estimate the minimum optical depth to be $D_\text{GMZI}=1$.
 The mode routing network requires photons to be redistributed in space, which requires long propagation distances and for many lossy mode crossings.
 For this reason, the practical solution is to couple photons into low-loss fibers to redistribute them arbitrarily with minimal propagation loss.
 However, each chip-to-fiber interface causes non-negligible loss, which we identify as the most lossy component.
 Since it is necessary to couple out of the first GMZI and into the second GMZI, we estimate the minimum constant optical depth of the mode routing network to be $2D_\text{coupl.}=2$.